Muir aiming to push idol & soak in debut Olympics

 "Right now in school they're talking about what uni you'd like to go to and what you want to study but I have absolutely no idea.
 I just want to go off and ski.

-"I feel like mum and dad want to support me in what I do - I'm so thankful about that.
+"I feel like Mum and Dad want to support me in what I do - I'm so thankful about that.
 At some point if I take a gap year I'll go back to some sort of study.
 But other than that I'd really like to keep progressing as the women's sport progresses."

+- Rugby Union Daily: Touch down and find all the latest news and action during the match weeks of the 2022 Six Nations

+- 'Was it the greatest ever performance?'
+Listen to Steven Bunce tell the most extraordinary tales from Winter Olympics gone by